 I can’t tell you the number of times that we’ve done consults for people where they’re saying, “These are the terms we need to rank for,” and I’ve gone back and said, “There’s no traffic for these terms, people are actually looking for these type of terms when they’re relating themselves to your business.”
 So it’s really important that you do your research upfront, that way you don’t waste your time writing or really worrying about ranking for things that people aren’t searching for.

-This brings us to step two, so you've done your research and now you need to start to generate some topics.
-This can be one of the hardest parts of writing, I know what terms I want to write for, but I don't know what to write about.
-There's a lot of types of content that generate traffic, but these are a couple of content ideas or topic ideas that may be a little bit different than what you're always seeing.
+This brings us to step two, so you’ve done your research and now you need to start to generate some topics.
+This can be one of the hardest parts of writing, I know what terms I want to write for, but I don’t know what to write about.
+There are a lot of types of content that generate traffic, but these are a couple of content ideas or topic ideas that may be a little bit different than what you’re always seeing.

-The first one is cost, looking at different articles about how things cost, this can be their monetary cost or it can be like what it costs them as far as time or energy.
-These are great ways to create lists and read content around this and could cost you time or energy or this is how much it's going to cost you if you don't take this action.
+The first one is cost, looking at different articles about how things cost, this can be their monetary cost or it can be what it costs them as far as time or energy.
+These are great ways to create lists and read content around this and could cost you time or energy or this is how much it’s going to cost you if you don’t take this action.
 These are good pieces of content too for lower in the funnel when people are starting to make that buying decision.
-When you can start to press on cost, both the financial side but also what it could cost them as far as time goes.
+When you can start to press on cost, both the financial side and also what it could cost them as far as time goes.

 You can tackle problems like problems.
 People have questions.
-They're having an issue with something.
-Well, find that issue, you know frequently asked questions, something like that, and then turning that into a blog post and write about that specific problem and how you've met that problem before, worked with customers to deal with that problem.
+They’re having an issue with something.
+Well, find that issue, you know frequently asked questions, something like that, and then turn that into a blog post and write about that specific problem and how you’ve met that problem before, worked with customers to deal with that problem.
 You can do comparisons, those are very easy things you can do.
 You can do reviews, reviewing companies or tools or different solutions within your niche.
-This can be extremely helpful to start to generate content around.
+This can be extremely helpful to start generating content around.
 Or you can do like best articles, like best content, best software, best feature, best ways to do x, y, z.
 These are all really good ways to start getting your mind thinking about content ideas.